Overview of food control plans

-A food control plan (FCP) is a written document that sets out what a business needs to take to keep food safe.
-Find out what plan you should use for your food business.
+A Food Control Plan (FCP) is a written document that sets out what a business needs to do to make safe and suitable food.
+Find out which plan you need for your food business.

 Template or custom FCP?

 Many businesses can use a food control plan (FCP) template, provided by the Ministry for Primary Industries (MPI).
 Others will need to develop their own FCP (a custom FCP) or use an industry-developed template.